-3 Disease-causing agents such as bacteria are referred to as "pathogens," a term generally used elsewhere in this report.
+$^{^3}$ Disease-causing agents such as bacteria are referred to as "pathogens," a term generally used in the report.

-1.3.3 The Events of May 2000
+5 The Events of May 2000

 The Walkerton water system is owned by the municipality.
 For years it was operated by the Walkerton Public Utilities Commission (PUC).
 Stan Koebel was the PUC's general manager, and his brother Frank Koebel was its foreman.